Recent Posts

 Zine fests, fancy literary moments, and more zine fests

 It’s been a busy few months, running zine fests hither and yon, and then discovering myself in the pages of my brilliant friend New Zealand author Megan Dunn‘s The Mermaid Chronicles.
-(We were both attending a mermaid conference (yes! there is such a thing!) in
+(We were both attending a mermaid conference (yes! there is such a thing!) in Copenhagen in 2016 and she captured this, our moment before we nervously gave our papers after days of trekking around in the rain chatting merrily to one another.)
+I gave this paper, about how transgender children imagine themselves as enchanted selves– mermaids and mysterious, magical, luminous beings.

 Comics-Based “Fostering a sense of Belonging” Project becomes legacy exhibit at Middlesex University